Warning: These Movies Could Change Your Life

 One quotation succinctly describes the contents of this film: “One-quarter of what you eat keeps you alive, and three-quarters of what you eat keeps your doctor alive.”
 This documentary explores the food industry, from GMOs to pesticides, in an attempt to discover what’s causing us to get sick.

-Forks Over Knives (available to stream on Netflix)
+Forks Over Knives (available for streaming on Netflix)

 This documentary compares the Western diet with that of other countries, which have lower rates of cancer and heart disease.
 It challenges authorities who seem to be ignoring the link between meat and dairy consumption and disease in order to protect the status quo in the U.S. and touts the benefits of plant-based foods.
 Also check out Forks Over Knives—The Extended Interviews.